sindresorhus/sindresorhus.github.com/source/content/apps/hyperduck.md

 You can now run this shortcut on your iOS device to trigger the `Unicorn` shortcut on your Mac.

 [Learn more about running shortcuts using the custom URL scheme.](https://support.apple.com/en-gb/guide/shortcuts/apd624386f42/ios)

+#### Shut down Mac

+You can use the Shortcuts support mentioned above to shut down your computer remotely from your iOS device.
+Just follow the above steps and use the “Shut Down” action (requires macOS 13.3) in the Shortcuts app or the AppleScript action with the following: `tell app "System Events" to shut down`.

 #### Trigger Raycast deeplinks {#raycast}